Farewell, Darwin Nunez, Liverpool’s magnificently ridiculous footballer

 But then, some would say, he wouldn’t be Darwin Nunez.
 He was a magnificently ridiculous footballer.
 Before he was consigned to the bench by Arne Slot, every game seemed to revolve around Nunez.
 He was agent of chaos, force of nature, approaching the role of centre-forward in the manner of a runaway horse.
 Every now and again, a contrarian would argue that, actually, it was all planned, that Nunez knew what he was doing.
 Then he would do something quintessentially anarchic to show that was essentially uncontrollable and that no one – opponents, teammates, managers or Nunez himself – knew what was coming next.

 The definitive Nunez performance may have come in January 2024’s 4-1 win against Chelsea.
 Nunez ran Chelsea ragged but didn’t score.
-He did, however, contrive to hit the woodwork four times.
+He did, however, contrive to hit the woodwork four times, a Premier League record for a single match.
 Which conformed to a theme: Nunez would average more shots per 90 minutes than anyone else in the division.
 He was so far clear in his first two seasons at Liverpool that he was essentially off the charts.
 It illustrated how hard he was to contain.

 Which Jurgen Klopp had noted when he troubled Virgil van Dijk in the 2022 Champions League tie against Benfica.
 Klopp always liked players with a super-strength, and Nunez’s pace, height and relentlessness were three.
-But Klopp also had huge influence in transfers then; Liverpool’s former director of research Ian Graham said the German preferred Nunez over Isak.
+But Klopp also had a huge influence in transfers back then; Liverpool’s former director of research, Ian Graham, said the German preferred Nunez over Isak.
 He bought the Uruguayan as Michael Edwards was leaving: the sense is that Fenway Sports Group’s data and statistics model did not point to Nunez as Firmino’s successor.

 The red card on his Anfield debut, for headbutting Crystal Palace’s Joachim Andersen, constituted a false start.
 Nunez’s first two seasons brought 15 and 18 goals respectively – respectable but not remarkable – but with a question of where to use him and if he was reliable.
 He spent a spell in 2022-23 on the left wing, Klopp not really trusting him with the tactical demands of the role in the middle.